ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     !!! info
         *Events* are built-into many objects in Core.
 To read more about different events on various objects, check out the [API Overview](../api/index.md).

-4. Now try pressing Play!
+4. Now try pressing Play.

     When you walk up to the treasure chest and interact with it by pressing ++F++, our message appears on the screen.
-Woohoo!

     Now it'd be real cool if this treasure chest required an item to open it.
-So, let's create that item!
+So, let's create that item.

 #### Creating a Pickup to Unlock the Chest

 1. [Community Content](community_content.md) is an insanely valuable resource for making your life easier.
 Other users (and even you too if you want!) post creations that they have made for anyone to use.
 This helps people who prefer to program still have quality and varied art models to use in their games, and art people who need coding help the types of resources to do that.

     In our case, we want an item the player can pick up.
-Luckily, there is something like that already on Community Content!
+Luckily, there is something like that already on Community Content.

     Navigate to the **Community Content** tab.
 Type "loot" into the search bar, and import the **Fantasy Loot Bag** by standardcombo.
-We're going to repurpose this!
+We're going to repurpose this.

     ![The Fantasy Loot Bag](../img/VFXtutorial/vfx4_FantasyLootBag.png){: .center loading="lazy" }

 2. Click over to the **Core Content** tab.
-You'll see an **Imported Content** section, and within it, the Fantasy Loot Bag!
+You'll see an **Imported Content** section, and within it, the Fantasy Loot Bag.
 Click this to drag the **green**{: style="color: var(--core-color-published)"} Loot Bag object into your viewport or project Hierarchy.

     Move it around so that it's somewhere you can see it and get to it.

-3. Press play to check out how it works by default!
-When you walk up to it, it'll prompt you with " Press F to pick up" and if you do, there is a sound effect and flash of light that happens while your character does an animation to grab it.
+3. Press play to check out how it works by default.
+When you walk up to it, it'll prompt you with "Press F to pick up" and if you do, there is a sound effect and flash of light that happens while your character does an animation to grab it.

     Depending on where the Loot Bag is in relation to the player, a different animation will play.